 The designated person in the student’s home department (the candidate, the supervisor, the graduate coordinator or graduate assistant) will schedule the Oral Thesis Examination by filling out the Oral Thesis Examination Form (Ph.D.; Master's).
 This form outlines the composition of the Thesis Examining Committee and the other details of the thesis examination.

-With the exception of the Chairperson for Doctoral Programs, it is the responsibility of the Department to select, verify eligibility, and invite all members of the Thesis Examining Committee.
+It is the responsibility of the Department to select, verify eligibility, and invite all members of the Thesis Examining Committee.

 Important: Final approval of the Thesis Examining Committee members lies with the Dean of the School of Graduate Studies.